Stability for random measures, point processes and discrete semigroups: Introduction

 for some $c>0$.

+It has also been shown that the above multiplication, defined using the Binomial distribution, can be embedded in the family of multiplication operations that correspond to branching processes or, alternatively, to semigroups of probability generating functions; see \cite{harsteutver82}.
+A variant of this operation for integer-valued vectors with multiplication defined by operator-scaling of the probability generating function was studied by Van Harn and Steutel \cite{harsteut86} in view of queueing applications.
+This setting has been extended to some functional equations for discrete random variables in \cite{harsteut93,pak95}.

 In this paper we show that the discrete stability of non-negative integer random variables is a particular case of stability with respect to the thinning operation of point processes defined on a rather general phase space.
-If the phase space consists of just one element, a point process may have multiple points, their total number is a non-negative integer random variable and the thinning of the points is equivalent to the above defined scaling operation $\circ$ on discrete random variables.
+If the phase space consists of one element, a point process may have multiple points -- the total number of which is a non-negative integer random variable -- and the thinning of the points is equivalent to the above-defined scaling operation $\circ$ on discrete random variables.
 All known properties of discrete stable laws have their more general counterparts in point process settings.
-In particular, we show in Section~\ref{sec:stab-with-resp} that $\alpha$-stable point processes with respect to thinning are, in fact, Cox processes with the (random) parametric measure being a positive $\alpha$-stable measure with $\alpha\in (0,1]$.
-Because of this reason we first address general strictly stable random measures in Section~\ref{sec:strictly-stable-rand}.
-Note in this relation that so far only \emph{independently scattered} stable measures received much attention in the literature, see \cite{SamTaq:94} and more recently \cite{dav:egor00} and \cite{hell09}.

-The central result is Theorem~\ref{th:coxpros} which shows that discrete stable point processes are exactly Cox processes driven by a strictly stable random measure on the phase space.
-It should be noted that Cox processes driven by various random measures are often used in spatial statistics, see \cite{hel:prok:ved08,mol03,mol:syv:waa98}.
-A particular feature of discrete stable processes is that the point counts have discrete $\alpha$-stable distributions, which have infinite expectations unless $\alpha=1$.
+In particular, we show in Section \ref{sec:stab-with-resp} that $\alpha$-stable point processes with respect to thinning are, in fact, Cox processes (\seg Chapter 6.2 in \cite{DalVJon02}) with the (random) parametric measure being a positive $\alpha$-stable measure with $\alpha\in(0,1]$ on the phase space.
+Because of this, we first address general strictly stable random measures in Section \ref{sec:strictly-stable-rand}.
+Note in this relation that, so far, only \textit{independently scattered} stable measures have received much attention in the literature; see \cite{SamTaq94} and, more recently, \cite{davegor00,hell09} on the subject.
+It should be noted that Cox processes driven by various random measures are often used in spatial statistics (see \cite{helprokved08,mol03,molsyvwaa98}).
+A particularly novel feature of discrete stable processes is that the point counts have discrete $\alpha$-stable distributions, which have infinite expectations unless for the degenerate case of $\alpha=1$.
+Thus, these point processes open new possibilities for modelling point patterns with non-integrable point counts and non-existing moment measures of all orders.